 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the Prior Authorization may be required for services.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.

+Prior Authorization may be required for services.
 Contact Member Services for more information.